Ira-Project/lastword/__Archive/Techstars Application/Main App.md

 15. Who are your competitors?

-Edtech companies that leverage AI to help K-12 students learn while giving teachers a tool to assess understanding.
+Edtech companies that build AI tools for the classroom or leverage AI to help K-12 students learn.
 Some examples include FlintK12, Khan Academy, Kahoot.

 16. What is your competitive advantage?